HeartArmy/UNALTERED/README.md

 ## Contributing

 ## Authors and acknowledgment
-This game was created by Takumi Miyawaki (https://github.com/tm2904) and I, we both shared the work of coding and graphics (collecting the pictures and such) among ourselves for this project.
+This game was created by Takumi Miyawaki (https://github.com/tm2904) and I, we both shared the work of coding and graphics (collecting the pictures and such) equally among ourselves for this project.
 Feel free to reach out to suggest more continent and cultural items to be featured :).

 ## License